Professor of Translational Imaging

-Luc Bidaut moved to Dundee in July 2010 as Chair of Translational Imaging and Director of Imaging for the Centre of Oncology and Molecular Medicine.
-In March 2011, Luc Bidaut was named Head of the Imaging & Technology Core Group (ITCG), a virtual construct to regroup all related entities and activities under a common umbrella.
-In November 2011, major components of the ITCG were regrouped under a formal Division of Imaging & Technology, of which he was founding head (11/2011-06/2013).
+Luc Bidaut moved to Dundee in July 2010 as Chair of Translational Imaging and Director of Imaging for the Centre of Oncology and Molecular Medicine (COMM).
+Soon thereafter, he created the Imaging & Technology Core Group (ITCG), a new multidisciplinary institutional construct to regroup most relevant entities and stakeholders under a common virtual umbrella.
+Following the restructuring of the School of Medicine and COMM, the ITCG eventually spun off the Division of Imaging & Technology, of which he was founding head (11/2011-06/2013).
 All the while, Prof. Bidaut also kept developing and leading the Clinical Research Imaging Facility (CRIF), a multidisciplinary mixed-role advanced imaging core entity with co-located high-end MRI and PET/CT scanners.

 From January 2005 until July 2010, Luc Bidaut was the founding Director of the Image Processing and Visualization Laboratory (IPVL) at the University of Texas' M. D. Anderson Cancer Center (MDACC) in Houston, TX-USA.
 Additionally, he was the Head of the Scientific Computing Resource (SCR) and an Associate Professor in the Department of Imaging Physics.